Bill Carroll (broadcaster): Career

 On January 7, 2016, at the end of the final hour of his daily broadcast, Carroll announced that this would be his last show on KFI, and that he was leaving, effective immediately, and moving back to Canada to be closer to family.

-On February 5, 2016, at the end of his show, Carroll announced that he had decided not to stay on CFMJ- AM640 as he was not able to secure a long term contract renewal and wanted certainty for his family.
+On February 5, 2016, at the end of his show, Carroll announced that he had decided not to stay on CFMJ- AM640 as he was not able to secure a long-term contract renewal and wanted certainty for his family.
 The February 5th show was his last show for CFMJ.

+During his career Bill has been recognized with a number of awards including – the Edward R Murrow Award for hosting live coverage in Washington, D.C., for President Obama’s first inauguration.
+The RTNDA Sam Ross Award National and Central Region 2008 for radio editorial.
+The RTNDA Sam Ross Award Central Region for TV Editorial 2006.

-On February 18, 2016, Carroll was announced as the new morning host on AM 580 CFRA in Ottawa to premiere on March 7.
-The new program is to be called "The Morning Rush with Bill Carroll".
+On February 18, 2016, Carroll was announced as the new morning host on AM 580 CFRA in Ottawa to premiere on March 7 of that year.
+The new program is called "The Morning Rush with Bill Carroll".

+In June 2023, Bill Carroll was recognized with a Lifetime Achievement Award from the Radio Television Digital News Association (RTDNA) for his contributions to the industry.

 News

 FLICK-OFF Campaign

-On April 26, 2007 the Ontario Provincial government launched a new environment campaign with a slogan "FLICK-OFF".
+On April 26, 2007, the Ontario Provincial government launched a new environment campaign with a slogan "FLICK-OFF".
 The phrase resembled the derogatory phrase fuck off (because the 'L' and the 'I' together could be perceived as a 'U').
 Carroll claimed children will see the derogatory word, sending the wrong message.
 He sarcastically told the government and some callers to Flick-off on live radio.